Ollie-HB/Ollie-HB/README.md

 ## About me

 I'm Ollie, a recent graduate of [Makers Academy](https://makers.tech/), a highly-selective, 16-week Software Engineering bootcamp, and I'm incredibly excited to be searching for my first role as a Software Developer.
 After working in the charity and education sectors for a number of years, I took the decision pursue a new challenge and career in the form of Software Development.
-Since taking the plunge into the world of programming, I haven't looked back, and I am thrilled to be continuously learning and developing each day. ⭐
+Since taking the plunge into the world of programming, I haven't looked back, and I'm thrilled to be continuously learning and developing each day. ⭐

 In my previous role, I worked as a Trust Fundraiser for [Ambitious about Autism](https://www.ambitiousaboutautism.org.uk/), a charity providing support for autistic children and young people and promoting neurodiversity across the UK.
 Whilst I remain passionate about helping others, ultimately, I wanted to find a profession that better aligned with my skillset and personal goals.
 I am inquistive by nature, and have always been intrigued by technology and how things work, which first led me towards coding - shortly after completing my first few coding exercises, I realised that Software Development was the career path (and creative outlet) I had been searching for. 🔍